Waldemar Haffkine: Connection with Zionism

-Little Dreyfus affair
+Mulkowal disaster ("Little Dreyfus affair")

-In March 1902, 19 Indian villagers from Mulkowal in Punjab (inoculated from a single bottle of vaccine) died of tetanus, whilst the other 88 villagers were well.
-Evidence pointed to the contamination of one bottle – 53N.
-The procedure for sterilisation at the Parel lab had been changed from carbolic acid to sterilisation using heating, a process that had been used at the Pasteur Institute safely for two years but was new in the British Empire.
-The 1903 commission from the Indian government concluded this was the source of the contamination.
+In March 1902, 19 villagers from Mulkowal in Punjab (inoculated from a single bottle of Haffkine's plague vaccine) died of tetanus, whilst the other 88 villagers were well.
+This "Mulkowal disaster" led to an enquiry.
+Evidence pointed to the contamination of one bottle of vaccine.
+The procedure for sterilisation at Haffkine's Parel lab had been changed from carbolic acid to sterilisation using heating, a process that had been used at the Pasteur Institute safely for two years but was new in the British Empire.
+The 1903 commission from the Indian government concluded this was the source of the contamination, indicting Haffkine.
+He was relieved of his position and returned to England.
+His vaccine continued to be used in India.

-An inquiry commission indicted Haffkine, and he was relieved of his position and returned to England.
-Historian Simon Schama likened the case to the Dreyfus Affair; the report was unofficially known as the "Little Dreyfus affair", as a reminder of Haffkine's Jewish background and religion.
-Author Paul Twivy researched Haffkine, and said "a number of doctors within the British Raj were envious of him and extremely antagonistic to him because he was Jewish, Russian and he wasn't a doctor", and that they hid evidence that an assistant had dropped a vial's stopper in the soil and not then sterilizied it.
+The Indian government's full findings were published in 1906, finding Haffkine guilty.
+After reading the report, professor William John Ritchie Simpson attempted to exonerate Haffkine in a letter to the British Medical Journal, pointing out that contamination of the bottle in Bombay would have led to much stronger tetanus growth than what was observed, and noticing that the assistant in Punjab who had handled the bottle had dropped an instrument to the floor without properly sterilizing it afterwards, and then used it to open the bottle's stopper.

 The Lister Institute reinvestigated the claim and overruled the verdict on discovering the stopper contamination incident.
+In July 1907, a letter published in The Times called the case against Haffkine "distinctly disproven".
+It was signed by Ronald Ross, William R. Smith, and Simon Flexner, among other medical dignitaries.
+This led to Haffkine's acquittal and rehabilitation.

+Historian Simon Schama later likened the case to the Dreyfus Affair; the report was unofficially known as the "Little Dreyfus affair", as a reminder of Haffkine's Jewish background and religion.
+Author Paul Twivy researched Haffkine and said "a number of doctors within the British Raj were envious of him and extremely antagonistic to him because he was Jewish, Russian and he wasn't a doctor", and that they hid evidence that an assistant had contaminated an instrument.